Last reviewed on 3rd January 2022

 Buy to let mortgages for over 55s

-If you’re over 50, it’s likely you’re in a strong financial position.
-You may have surplus capital in the bank to invest.
-The rent achieved from your investment can then provide you with an income during retirement.
+Over 55s are likely to be in a stronger financial position than younger applicants.
+As a result, you may have surplus capital in the bank to invest.
+The rent achieved from your buy to let can then provide you with an income during retirement.

 Getting a buy to let mortgage when you’re over 55 shouldn’t be that difficult.
 This is because your investment will create an income.
-As a result, most lenders will be more concerned with the amount of rental income your investment will generate, rather than your age.
+For this reason, most lenders will assess the amount of rental income your investment will generate, rather than your age.

 Being declined a mortgage because of your age